-Many people have many misunderstandings about Job’s testimony in trials and believe that he is not perfect.
+Many people have many misunderstandings about Job’s in trials and believe that he is not perfect.
 Are the understandings really right?
 Let Zhong Xun share his experiential knowledge with you, and you will get the correct answer.

 by Zhong Xun

-Since I believed in the Lord, I like reading in the stories of the saints through the ages.
+Since I believed in the Lord, I like reading in the the stories of the saints through the ages.
 After reading the Book of Job, I was very impressed with the words spoken by Job, such as “Naked came I out of my mother’s womb, and naked shall I return thither: the LORD gave, and the LORD has taken away; blessed be the name of the LORD” (Job 1:21), and “You speak as one of the foolish women speaks.
 What? shall we receive good at the hand of God, and shall we not receive evil?”
 (Job 2:10).
 From the two sentences we can see that no matter whether God gave to Job or took from him, and no matter whether he received good or evil, he had no complaints about God.
-He had such great faith in God—this was the most precious.
+He had such great —this was the most precious.
 Because he stood witness for God before Satan, he got twice as much blessing as he had before from Jehovah God, he had double property and prolonged life, and at last “he died, being old and full of days” (Job 42:17).
 This shows that Job is a person who is blessed and accepted by God.
 Thinking of his testimony before Satan, I felt inferior for I don’t possess the same faith as Job.
 He is worthy of being perfect in God’s eyes.

 But then it occurred to me: Though Job was perfect, when Satan abused him, surely he did not do anything inadequate?
 Surely there were not any flaws in his actions?
 Then, with the questions, I read the Bible again.
 And two passages attracted my attention: “Then Job arose, and rent his mantle, and shaved his head, and fell down on the ground, and worshipped” (Job 1:20) and “After this opened Job his mouth, and cursed his day” (Job 3:1).
 I thought: Though Job received God’s blessings ultimately, there were imperfections in his actions when Satan’s abuse came upon him two times.
 The first time when he heard that he had lost a mountain of sheep and oxen and all his property as well as his ten children, he “rent his mantle, and shaved his head.”
 Was he venting his feeling of depression by renting his mantle?
 Wasn’t shaving his head opposing Jehovah God?
 Though he hadn’t sinned through his words and complained against God, it seemed his actions were not obeying Jehovah God absolutely.
 The second time when sore boils broke out across his body, he took a potsherd to scrape himself.
 Later, when he reached a point of great pain, he opened his mouth and cursed the day of his birth.
 Wasn’t he complaining of God that He had sent him to the world?
 It seemed that there were imperfections and flaws in Job’s testimony.
 The two unusual behaviors of Job compromised my approval for Job.